Aptauja ilgs līdz 23. oktobrim.

 28. At workplaces where the noise level exceeds the lower noise exposure action value (80 dB(A)), the employer shall provide:

-28.1. employees with personal hearing protective equipment; and
+28.1. employees with personal hearing protective equipment;

 28.2. training and instruction of employees and trusted representatives regarding the risk caused by noise, in particular paying attention to:

-28.2.1. the nature of the risk caused by noise and the risk to the hearing and other systems of organs of employees which risk may occur due to the effect of noise;
+28.2.1. the nature of the risk caused by noise and the risk to the hearing and other systems of organs of employees which may occur due to the effect of noise;

 28.2.2. labour protection measures taken or to be taken for the prevention or reduction of risk caused by noise and conditions under which such measures shall be taken, in particular specifying the measures to be performed by employees themselves;